A blurred or distorted vision is a shooter’s worst enemy as it gets in the way of precisely aiming at your target.

 A blurred dot can get in your way to precisely aim at a target.

 You can try these tips to address such issues.
-But, it’s best to first identify the reasons behind the distorted dot to get accurate solutions.
+But, it’s best to first identify the reasons behind the distorted red dots to get accurate solutions.